mondersky/tabscolor-vscode/README.md

 You can also use settings for coloring based on path or filetype.

 ### Customize VSCode tab color by file types
+> Go to the extension page > manage (gear icon) > settings or add these lines to your VS Code user settings.json
 example:
 ```
 "tabsColor.byFileType": {